-If you want to make use of the bus, you need to have valid admission.
+If you want to make use of the bus, you need to have a ticket.
 In November 2021, Strætó introduced the KLAPP payment system in their buses.
 You have three ways to pay with KLAPP:

 - With a top up KLAPP card.
 Top up your KLAPP card through your “My pages access” on klappid.is.